KahHan19/An-evaluation-of-Art-Synthesis-on-modern-GAN-models/README.md

   <img src="Ukei.png" alt="Ukiyo-e Face Results" width="300"/>
 </div>

-The generated results successfully display varying facial features.
-However, there appear to be some issues with augmentation leakage during the training of the dataset, as many of the resulting images have a pink theme.
-The generator tends to overfit to pictures with a pink theme because the loss for these images is the lowest, leading to color augmentations leaking into the generated results.
+The generated images successfully display a variety of facial features.
+However, there are issues with augmentation leakage during dataset training, leading to a predominant pink theme in the results.
+The generator tends to overfit to images with a pink theme due to lower loss values, causing color augmentations to affect the generated results.

 ### Body Painting Struggles
 <div align="center">
   <img src="nu/Trend.png" alt="Body Paint" width="300"/>
 </div>

-The figure above showcases clear examples of the model struggling to generate images of the subject lying down.
-Interestingly, there is a noticeable trend in the generated images of the subject in this position.
-The feature circled in red in the figure is a common element present in most of the attempts to generate paintings with the subject lying down.
+The figure illustrates the model's difficulty in generating images of the subject lying down.
+A noticeable trend in these generated images is the recurring feature circled in red, which appears in most attempts to depict the subject in a reclining position.

 ### Body Painting Results
 <div align="center">